I may have mentioned I have a new hangout: 7 a.m. Mass at Our Lady of the Angels Cathedral in downtown L.A.

 Last Thursday morning I drove down Sunset Boulevard to the cathedral, came up from the parking structure, and emerged into the vast courtyard to see a couple of TV crews outside the gate.

 I didn't think much of it, but inside, during the homily, the priest said, "We're going to be reading a lot of articles in the L.A.
 Times about the priest abuses and cover-ups that are going to be very painful, very uncomfortable.
-F for us priests.
+For us priests.
 For you.
 For us, the Church.
 I think it's in AA, though, that people say, 'You're only as sick as your secrets.'
 And in a way it's good that this has happened.
 It's good everything is coming into the light.
 Yes, it will be painful, but in the end honesty and truth and letting go of our secrets will lead us all toward spiritual health, spiritual truth, spiritual healing."

 I thought, Right on, Father.